bcritt1/H-S-Documentation/scripts/farmshare/readme.md

 If you are interested in doing this process on your own data, this workshop is adapted from a [tutorial](https://github.com/bcritt1/H-S-Documentation/tree/main/scripts/pos_ner/python/huggingface) for Sherlock, the research HPC cluster at
 Stanford.
 This is part of a larger script [library](https://github.com/bcritt1/H-S-Documentation/tree/main/scripts) with easy to implement scripts for common computational text analysis processes.

+While you can jump onto Farmshare without even registering, it is a relatively small cluster that isn't meant for heavy-duty research.
+To get on Sherlock, you need to be approved by a PI, but this can be provided by your advisor or potentially CESTA given your affiliation.

 If you go through today and decide this command line interface (CLI) is too much for you, Sherlock also has a really neat service called [Open
 OnDemand](https://login.sherlock.stanford.edu/pun/sys/dashboard) where you can work in a graphical user interface (GUI) like RStudio or jupyter notebooks.
 This also has the benefit of being interactive, so instead of, say, outputting visualizations as jpegs in a batch script, you can produce interactive visualizations and iterate mid-script in OpenOndemand.
 It is, however, a